How to Plan an Unforgettable Volunteer Vacation in Latin America

 - special equipment (Are you expected to bring a sleeping bag?
 Will you need closed-toed sandals?)

-insurance (If you have homeowners or renters insurance, check to see if it covers theft away from home.
+- travel insurance (If you have homeowners or renters insurance, check to see if it covers theft away from home.
 If you have medical insurance, does it cover travel abroad?)

 Opportunities with little or no fees normally expect a volunteer to be responsible for their personal expenses, so be sure to calculate all of them before comparing program costs.